 In marketing it is assumed that the goal, the daily effort, is to get more views, more followers, more sales…. always wanting other people to do more of what we want them to do.

-“If I don’t strive to get my share of attention, I won’t be able to survive or shine!”
+“If I don’t strive to get my share of attention, I won’t be able to survive!”

-The result is the proliferation of questionable marketing strategies and pushy sales tactics, that aim to “grab” more audience attention and action.
+The result is the proliferation of questionable marketing strategies and pushy sales tactics, that aim to “grab” audience attention and persuade them to action.

-The real problem is that it seems to work in the short term.
-The squeaky wheel at first gets the grease... but all that squeaking eventually gets it eliminated and replaced!
+The real problem?
+It seems to work in the short term.
+The squeaky wheel at first gets the grease.
+But eventually, all that squeaking gets annoying and it gets replaced!

-It’s this selfish core of “I want you to do this for me" from marketers that makes consumers distrust and dislike so much of marketing.
-Whether it’s the emails that clutter our inbox, or the pushy calls to action, we feel we “have” to consume marketing, in order to get to the good stuff — the content we actually signed up for.
+It’s this selfish core of “I want you to do this” that makes consumers distrust and dislike so much of marketing.
+Whether it’s the emails that clutter our inbox, or the pushy calls to action, we feel we “have” to consume marketing, in order to get to the good stuff — the content we signed up for.

 The bottom line: Most marketers don’t care enough — they’re just blasting their promotions to everyone, hoping to catch a few.
-They aren't caring enough to slow down and really understand and target their communications thoughtfully.
-It feels interruptive, a necessary evil — which is why Adblockers are so popular.
+They don’t care enough to slow down and target their communications thoughtfully.
+It feels interruptive, a necessary evil — which is why adblocker browser plugins are so popular.

-Instead of “how can we get more attention”, what if we think in terms of “how can we care more?”
+Instead of “how can we get more attention”, let’s think in terms of “how can we show that we care?”

-I believe there is a deep calling in us authentic business owners to bring more love and wisdom into business.
-That is truly the core focus.
+There is a deep calling within us — authentic business owners — to bring more love and wisdom into the business world.

-By bringing more (and wiser) caring to our audience, the result tends to be more loyal attention, deeply happy customers, and greater word of mouth.
+By bringing true caring to our audience, the natural reciprocity is loyal attention, deeply happy customers, and greater word of mouth.

 What are they thinking about now?
 How do they feel about our industry and the offerings that are available in the market?
-What can we do to meet them where they are, to serve them better?
+What can we do to meet them where they are… so we can serve them better?

 Willingness to care means willingness to talk to them.
-To converse 1–1 with as many of our audience as possible.
+To converse 1–1 with as many of them as possible.

 Reach out privately to those who engage with our content on social media.
 Individually contact some of our email subscribers to get to know them better.
 Not just sending out surveys, but caring enough to be in 1–1 conversation with them.

-In our conversations, try to uncover what it is they are struggling with at this time: what can we create that will help them, especially through our content?
+In our conversations, try to uncover what it is they are struggling with now: what can we create that will help them?
 Find out what related products/services they’ve bought.
 What did they love, and what weren’t they satisfied with?
-This helps us create (or curate) better offerings for them.
+This helps us create — or curate! — better offerings for them.

 Most of us business owners are so in our own heads (and hearts), absorbed with our own experiences, in love with our own modality, focused on promoting our own ideas, that we can easily lose touch with what the audience actually wants.

-We need to care more about our audience than we care about our possible embarrassment by their silence or rejection.
-Let’s rise up out of our cocoon and get more audience-centered.
+We need to care more about our audience than our concern for possible embarrassment by their silence or rejection.

 This is how real trust and loyal attention are created.
-Not by trying to grab attention, but by caring, so that others naturally trust and become loyal to you.
+Not by trying to grab attention.
+By demonstrating caring, others naturally trust and become loyal to you.

 The Authentic Way to Become an Influencer

-Most influencers compete for attention by trying to be more entertaining, more shocking, more clever with their calls-to-action to "like", comment, share, subscribe, or buy.
+Most influencers compete for attention by trying to be more entertaining, more shocking, more clever with their content.

 We can win by caring more for our audience than other influencers are willing to care.